Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Cleaning Coppers.md

 **Removing copper oxides from coins.** - Those grubby coppers in your pocket or purse can be shined up in minutes, give it a try and find out how it works.

-Last initially checked on 2024-12-16 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2024-12-17 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk)
+Last initially checked on 2025-11-29 by Siena Ootes (sjo57@cam.ac.uk) and double-checked on ... by ...

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->